Nevysha/Cozy-Nest/PATCHNOTE.md

 From a1111 5ab7f213 commit to the 1.2.1 release.

+## Minor changes & fixes in 2.1.2

+- [x]  Fix for Vlad's fork compatibility

 ## Minor changes & fixes in 2.1.1

 - [x]  Fix bug for image with special characters in their name (like "+")